New York Night Tours

 TIP: This tour ends at Rockefeller Center, where you could go to Top of the Rock observation deck for a discount.

 Duration: Approximately 2 hours.
-Total distance is approximately 1.5 mile (2K)
+The total distance is approximately 1.5 mile (2K)

-When: @8pm on Thursdays & Saturdays, March through November.
-Also @8pm Mondays May through August.
+When: @8pm Thursdays (through Thanksgiving weekend).
 View our full tour calendar.

 Cost: This tour is free to take, and you get to decide what, if anything, the tour was worth when it’s done.